frederickqiu/frederickqiu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi I'm Freddy.
 I'm a second-year CS PhD student at Princeton.
-I'm interested in algorithmic game theory - developing algorithms for settings where agents have their own incentives.
+I'm interested in algorithmic game theory - analyzing algorithms for settings where agents have their own incentives.
 I am fortunate to be advised by [Matt Weinberg](https://www.cs.princeton.edu/~smattw/) and to collaborate with [Robert Kleinberg](https://www.cs.cornell.edu/~rdk/).
 During my undergrad at Princeton, I'm grateful to have also received mentorship from [Sahil Singla](https://faculty.cc.gatech.edu/~ssingla7/) and [Huacheng Yu](https://www.cs.princeton.edu/~hy2/).

 ## Publications